-If you want to know what a feeder workout is, and how to use them to speed up muscle growth, this page will show you what to do.
+If you want to know what a feeder workout is, and how to use them to speed up muscle growth in a lagging body part, this page will show you what to do.

 - What Is a Feeder Workout?